AnduroProject/anduro-wallet-connector-react/README.md

 Since the chrome extension is not published. please do below steps temporarily to connect wallet from your browser

-## How to run the Anduro Wallet on a local machine

-1. Unzip the wallet file.
-(Anduro-Wallet.zip)
-2. Go to your browser (e.g., Chrome).
-3. Click manage extensions.
-4. Enable developer mode.
-5. Click Load Unpacked
-6. Open(import) the unzipped Anduro-Wallet directory.
-7. Now you can see the Anduro wallet extension in your browser
-8. Copy Anduro wallet Extension id from your Manage extension
-9. Replace with EXTENSION_ID in below Anduro wallet url

 ## Installing example app

 - go to example folder and run below command